 Then we went to explore the beach in another area of Tybee and enjoy the sunset over the water.
 Finally, we headed back to our beach house and relaxed.

-Day 2 on Tybee Island, GA
+Day 2 on Tybee Island in Georgia

 I had lots of big plans for day 2, we were going to walk on the beach, visit the Tybee Marine Center, the Tybee Island lighthouse, station and museum, and the Oatland Island Wildlife Center.
 We didn’t fit everything in but we started with a fabulous breakfast.